 What is a Medigap?
 (Medicare Supplement)

 Medigap plans (also known as Medicare Supplement plans) have been around for a long time.
-These are the types of plans we hear so many tell us, "I think that is what my parents had!".
-Medigaps have changed quite a bit over the last 20 plus years, but the basic principle remains the same.
+These are the types of plans we hear so many tell us, "I think that is what my parents had!"
+Medigaps have changed quite a bit over the last 20+ years, but the basic principle remains the same.
 Medicare Supplement plans pay as a secondary insurance after Medicare has paid.
-Medicare, of course, pays 80% of a person's medical bills, and the supplement plan (purchased through a private insurance company) comes in and pays afterward.
-The rules are simple.
-As long as Medicare pays first on a claim, the supplement will pay afterward.
+Medicare pays 80% of a person's medical bills, and the supplement plan (purchased through a private insurance company) comes in and pays afterward.
+The rules are simple: as long as Medicare pays first on a claim, the supplement will pay afterward.
 On the flip side, if Medicare does not cover something, neither will the supplement plan.
 This means that since Medicare does not cover things like Part-D prescription drugs, dental, vision, and hearing, neither will the supplement plan.
 These things must be picked up separately in the forms of Part-D prescription drug plans and Dental, Vision and Hearing plans.

 What Kinds Of Medigap Plans Exist?

 Medicare Supplement plans are designed by Medicare and then given to private insurance companies to market.
 This means that the insurance company has actually no say in what the coverage will look like.
 They take the plans as they are.
 The two things that the insurance company does control is how much they will charge for monthly premiums and what the rate increases will be going forward.
 So the answer to what you've been thinking is...
 YES!
 Every insurance company that offers Medicare supplement plans offer the same coverage, just for different prices.
-The Supplement plans are designed based on how much of what Medicare leaves behind they will cover.
+The Supplement plans are designed based on what they will cover depending how much Medicare leaves behind.
 They are all named after letters.
 The most popular Medicare Supplement plans on the market today are by far the Plan G and the Plan N. Here is a chart of the available plans below.